ava-ertebat/Learning/Docker/Portainer_Direc/Stack Compose/Mattermost_&_n8n.md

 -------------------------------
 In This Case `avertebat` Is Tested Name

-For YourSelf Replase `avaertebat` With Your name
+For YourSelf Replase `avaertebat` With name You need
 # Edit Config File:
  - Find Container Name With ` sudo docker ps `
  - Copy config File And Edit in ```Host```